Philadelphia Arts and Letters: Murals, Melville, and Magnificent Meals

 Parris Stancell Philly Mural Arts

 Seven different tours are offered on trolleys, by foot, in private cars, and on trains.
-Yes, the incredibly popular tour for romantics, The Love Letter Train, takes place on SEPTA, the elevated railway.
+Although Mural Arts no longer runs the Train Tour, romantics can do it themselves.

 Factory Philly Arts Mural